Har-Kuun/certificate-expiry-monitor/README.md

-# Certificate Expiry Monitor
+## About the fork:

 This is the Chinese-simplified version of the original Certficate Expiry Monitor.
 Example site in Chinese Simplified: https://ssl.qing.su/

 Version 1.3 was forked and translated.
-Other codes were kept untouched.
+The original php mail() was replaced with Pear mail function.
+If you would like to restore the old mail() function, please change the related .php files in /functions/ directory accordingly.

+# Certificate Expiry Monitor

 ## About